About The Artist

 As a lover of trinkets and antiquities I began collecting the small items that I use in my young teens building upon my childhood collections, and often treasure hunting around charity shops and car boot sales in my spare time.

 I have continued to refine the presentation of these works which are now presented on a 10 x 10cm triple primed square canvas, and fitted securely encased inside a square, hinged box frame to protect from dust or damage.
-I take great care to make sure each item is securely fitted to the canvas with a clean and neat aesthetic.
+I take great care to make sure each item is extremely securely fitted to the canvas with a clean and neat aesthetic.

-Also in postcard giftboxes containing each colour.
+Also in sets of postcard giftboxes containing 2 of each colour.

-This original A6 portrait series of Memorabilia Boards will be available to purchase as original mixed media works in the future, encased inside custom-made frames.
+The original A6 portrait series of Memorabilia Boards will be available to purchase as original mixed media works in the future, encased inside custom-made frames.

 PORTRAITURE